Website Worthington School District 518 Worthington School District

 Organizes and maintains a system for accurate and complete record-keeping, grading, and reporting for all student activities, achievement and attendance as required by district procedures and applicable laws.

 Encourages parental involvement in students’ education and ensures effective communication with students and parents.

-Ensures that student conduct conforms to the school’s standards and school district policies, and establishes and maintains standards of student behavior needed to achieve a functional learning atmosphere in the classroom.
+Ensures that student conduct conforms to the school’s standards and school district policies, and establishes and maintains standards of pupil behavior needed to achieve a functional learning atmosphere in the classroom.

-Coordinates with other professional staff members, especially within physical education and grade level, and participates in faculty meetings and committees.
+Coordinates with other school professional staff members, especially within grade level, and participates in faculty meetings and committees.

-Selects and requisitions appropriate instructional aids and other supplies and equipment and maintains inventory records.
+Selects and requisitions appropriate books, art materials, instructional aids and other supplies and equipment and maintains inventory records.

 Performs other related tasks as assigned by the Principal and other central office administrators as designated by the Superintendent.